josemiguely/TreeCalculator/README.md

 Maven is used to manage the program dependencies and JUnit 5 for unit testing.

-This program was an assignment for the course "Metodologías de Diseño y Programación" in Universidad de Chile for educational purpouses.

 An example of the program is the following: